50 results found with an empty search

 He is an experienced Burundian academic, holding two bachelor's degrees (in Economic and Administrative Sciences, and in Law), two master's degrees (in Administration and Management, and in Public Law), and a Ph.D. in Public Administration and Management.
 Currently serving as the Rector of the Polytechnic University of Gitega, he has been a university professor since 2006 and has held various academic leadership positions, including Dean, Director of Research, Director of Quality Assurance, and Director of Academic Services.
 He also works as a consultant, trainer, and resource person for several organizations and development projects.

-- Learning Resources | GLPI 2020
+- October Institute 2026 | GLPI 2020

 - BERAHINO Charles | GLPI 2020